TartanLlama/tartanllama.github.io/_drafts/guaranteed-copy-elision.md

 Think about it for a minute.

 It's a prvalue.
 Its type is `std::string`.
 It has the value `"hewwo"`.
-It's a temporary.
+It names a temporary.

 That last one is the key point I want to talk about, and it's the real difference between the C++11 rules and C++17.
-In C++11, `std::string{"hewwo"}` is indeed a temporary.
+In C++11, `std::string{"hewwo"}` does indeed name a temporary.

 From `C++11 [class.temporary]/1`: